Lumi-supercomputer/LUMI-training-materials/docs/2p3day-20250303/204-ObjectStorage.md

 ***Optimised for?***

-Lustre is optimised first and for most for bandwidth to the compute nodes when doing large file I/O operations from multiple nodes to a file.
+Lustre is optimised first and formost for bandwidth to the compute nodes when doing large file I/O operations from multiple nodes to a file.
 This optimisation for performance also implies that simpler schemes for redundancy have to be used.
 Data is protected from a single disk failure and on most systems even from dual disk failure, but performance